Governance Foundation

 If there is no AI-specific law in NZ, why do we need AI policies?

 Because existing laws already apply.
-The Privacy Act 2020, Fair Trading Act, Companies Act 1993 director duties, and sector regulations from FMA and RBNZ all create obligations that extend to AI systems.
-Without policies that map these obligations to your AI usage, you have no documented governance and no defence if something goes wrong.
+The Privacy Act 2020 governs every AI system that processes personal information.
+The Fair Trading Act 1986 prohibits misleading conduct regardless of whether a human or an algorithm generates it.
+The Companies Act 1993 creates personal liability for directors who fail to exercise reasonable oversight.
+The Human Rights Act 1993 prohibits algorithmic discrimination.
+Without policies that map these obligations to your AI usage, you have no documented defence if something goes wrong.
 The absence of AI-specific law makes internal policies more important, not less.

 How do you handle Te Tiriti obligations in commercial organisations?